Bolongaro Trevor

 Bolongaro Trevor was launched by the couple in 2006, after they sold their shares in AllSaints.

 Thebrand takes design inspiration from Victorian London, as well as vintage military wear.

 Stuart Trevor attended Nottingham Trent University and graduated in 1988 with a BA in fashion design.
 Following university he served as head of menswear at Reiss for seven years. before he went on to found AllSaints in 1994.
 Kait Bolongaro studied at Ravensbourne College of Design and Communication and graduated in 1990, she then subsequently earned an MA in Fashion Design from the Royal College of Art in 1992, following this, she joined Trevor at AllSaints in 1996.

 The brand is known for its celebrity following with the likes of Daisy Lowe, Gwen Stefani, Courtney Love, Liam Gallagher, Leighton Meester, Helena Bonham Carter, The Who and The Libertines wearing it.
-The company has previously shown at London Fashion Week in 2010, as well as frequenting the French trade show; Tranoï.
+The company has previously shown at London Fashion Week in 2010, as well as frequenting the French trade show Tranoï.

 The fashion brand now has eight stores, five in London; Old Spitalfields Market, Broadwick Street off Carnaby Street, Westbourne Grove off Portobello Market, Seven Dials and Richmond.
 They then have subsequent stores in Birmingham, Leeds and Nottingham, with plans as of October 2013 to open further stores across Britain and internationally over the following five years.
 Bolongaro Trevor has also been stocked in Selfridges, the world-famous department store, as well as internationally in cities such as Tokyo, Paris, Stockholm and New York.

-Bolongaro & Trevor is now being run by Muhammad Omar Jalil a graduate from London school of Economics.

-Kait Bolongaro and Stuart Trevor have had no involvement or association with the brand after selling it to the Jalil family in early 2016.
+In 2014, father and son Muhammad Arshad Jalil and Omar Jalil bought 50% of Bolongaro Trevor.
+Stuart Trevor and his wife, Kait Bolongaro, sold the remaining 50% to the Jalil family in 2016.
+Kait Bolongaro and Stuart Trevor are no longer involved with the brand.

 The business has achieved a year on year growth of over 66 percent since 2016 and is presently being sold in Europe and US with plans to launch in Middle East.